 Search Engine Land has talked a lot about this new era of match type and sums it up nicely:

 This is a fundamental shift for SEM managers who tightly organize their campaigns by match type — or even by SKAG — and carefully pair each query with negative keywords.

 Source: Search Engine Land

-If you haven’t upgraded the structure of your campaigns in recent years, you have reason to be nervous about this new way of managing campaigns.
-Always keep in mind that #LessIsMore, remember to maximize your #DataPoints and if you are still using an over-segmentation approach, know that you are most likely losing money every day.
-You should be able to visualize your funnel within your account architecture.
+Put your worries about new ways of running campaigns behind you, restructure them sooner rather than later.
+Always keep in mind that #LessIsMore, remember to maximize your #DataPoints and if you always use an over-segmentation approach, know that you are probably losing money every day.
+You should be able to visualize your funnel in your account architecture.

-Another advantage of keeping a lean structure is that you will be able to be more responsive and adapt your strategies to new innovations.
-Maybe you've been living under a rock for the past month and haven't heard yet but Google announced that they will be removing Third Party Cookies from their web browser.
-This is a big change that may strengthen Google's position as a top player in the advertising world.
-They will most likely be launching a ton of new features on their display and video platform.
-If your Google Ads account is not set up to be easily managed, you may not be able to react fast enough to test new betas.
+Another advantage of maintaining a lean structure is that you can be more responsive and adapt your strategies to new innovations.
+Maybe you've been living in a cave for a month and haven't heard of it yet, but Google has announced that it's going to remove third-party cookies from its web browser.
+This is an important change that could strengthen Google's position as a leading player in the advertising world.
+In this sense, it is highly likely that the company will launch a ton of new features on its display and video platform.
+If your Google Ads account isn't set up to be easily managed, you may not be able to react quickly enough to test these new betas.